TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Linux Commands/Linux - remote-assist - Installation script.md

 #### Description

-This script installs rempte assist application on the Linux machine.
+This script installs remote assist application on the Linux machine.

 #### _Import This Command_